gabrields03/gabrields03/README.md

 - 🌱 I am currently learning about React Native.

+### About me

+- I'm a {backend, frontend and mobile} novice developer

+### I have knowledge in:

+ - Languages: Javascript and PHP;
+ - Mobile: React Native and Ionic;
+ - Others Technologies: Node.js

 <!--
 **gabrields03/gabrields03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.